-6.0 UNPACKING THE APPLIANCE
+7.0 UNPACKING THE APPLIANCE

-Stand the carton the right way up, cut the strapping bands and remove the top endcap.
+Stand the carton right way up, cut the strapping bands and remove the top end cap.
 Read all the instructions before continuing to unpack or install this appliance.

-Remove the box containing the cast front fret, and the bags containing the coals.

-Remove the cardboard packing pieces, and any other bags or boxes containing fittings or other parts.
+Remove the box containing the cast front fret, and the bag containing the coals.
+Remove the cardboard packing pieces, and any bags containing other fittings or parts.